 But this is the very good news: cheese actually contains plentiful levels of Tryptophan, an essential amino acid that is used in the body’s development of Serotonin.
 In a nutshell, eating cheese can help us relax and even help us get to sleep.

-And!… we’ve been told by some clever dental people that eating a piece of cheese after a meal or snack can actually help restore minerals to tooth enamel and protect against tooth decay.
+And!… we’ve been told by some clever dental people that eating a piece of cheese after a meal or snack can actually help restore minerals to tooth enamel, protecting against tooth decay.
+So good for your teeth too…

 So come on: dig in!